twitter/elephant-bird/Readme.md

 There are examples in the examples subdirectory showing how to integrate this code generation into a build, both for generating Java files pre-jar and for generating other types of files from protocol buffer definitions post-compile (there are examples that do this to generate [Pig](http://hadoop.apache.org/pig) loaders for a set of protocol buffers).

+### No, really, Protobuf codegen? ###

+Raghu Angadi recently revisited all the stuff described above and found ways to get rid of most of the extra code generation.
+We haven't written up the docs yet, read the code.

 ### Commit Back! ###

 Bug fixes, features, and documentation improvements are welcome!
 Please fork and send me a pull request on github, and I will do my best to keep up.
 If you make major changes, add yourself to the contributors list below.